phughesmcr/Miski/README.md

 2. Consistent code style throughout
 ### Future
 1. Allow for "changed" in queries
-2. Serialisation
-3. Multithreading support / playing nicely with WebWorkers / SharedArrayBuffers
+2. Multithreading support / playing nicely with WebWorkers / SharedArrayBuffers
-4. Proper Deno support
+3. Proper Deno support
-5. Resizable/dynamic component data storage
+4. Resizable/dynamic component data storage
-6. Object pooling where necessary
+5. Object pooling where necessary

 ## Contributing
 Contributions are also welcome and invited.
 See `CONTRIBUTING.md` for details.